 But, just as way too little water is life-threatening, so is way too much.
 As with most things in health and wellness, there is a healthy balance to be reached.

 And, there are conflicting opinions as to how much water to drink.
 Is there a magic number for everyone?
 What counts toward water intake?
+What effects does water have on menopause?

 Let’s dive right in....